 There is no doubt that having good gear can help make a walk more enjoyable.
 Over the years I have had some rotten, inappropriate gear which has meant that I have completed past walks soaked through, badly blistered or simply uncomfortable.
 I am now too old to be macho about this!
 Over the last few years I have gradually accumulated a set of gear I like and I am comfortable with – they may not be the best on the market (some are) but for myself they are ideal.
 Here is what I use… Footwear: This is the most important item of clothing/gear for any walker or climber.
 1. Summer, Spring and Autumn walks – the staple!
 Berghaus Explorer Trek plus GTX.
 I have used Explorer boots previously and they have proved to be robust, waterproof and comfortable whether on tarmac or rough fellsides.
 2. Winter walking/Rough , wet summer walking.
 Scarpa Leather Boots have satisfied me for many years during winter months, protecting my foot, keeping them dry and if necessary stiff enough to take a crampon.
 I do have some cheap, lightweight ‘trainers’ for shorter summer walks in the dry when the goretex boots seem a bit over the top.
 Waterproof Jacket.
 I am presently using the excellent Berghaus Mera Peak.
 Described as storm proof this robust jacket has certainly kept me dry and warm.
 Definitely more of a winter jacket it is surprisingly comfortable over an extended period walking.
 There are plenty of pockets, the hood rolls away and is quite flexible.
-I will see how it goes long term!
+It has also retained waerproofing over a number of years!
 In the summer I use the Deluge Pro lighter weight jacket from Berghaus.
 Fleeces: I look for wind proofing and a certain element of waterproofing in my fleece although comfort is key.
 Fortess Windproof is ideal and I like the hood!
 Legwear.
 I use Montane Terra Pants and despite the fact they are shower rather than rainproof they are exceptionally comfortable.
 I could not do without them.
 I have some lightweight overtrousers for when it becomes very wet.
 Rucksack.
 An Arrete 45 Rucksack for day walks.
 Simple with little annoying accessories and comfortable.
 Packs tight when needed.
 A Berghaus 65 plus 15 Bioflex for long hard days wild camping in Scotland The pockets are convenient to use and a good size.
 The orange straps certainly make you stand out.
 This is now out of stock.
 Tent.
 I have an excellent 2 man Terra Nova tent which has served me well for nearly 10 years – lightweight and simple to put up in the wind it has yet to spring a leak.
 It is tight for ‘2 men’ and better suited for a more friendly companion or in my case Mist the dog!
 Advice and Information from the Experts Are military boots the toughest for walkers?
 Strong leather boots used by the military and now for walkers.
 Read on… Try Walking Sandals in the summer months Lightweight and comfortable try walking sandals in the summer months.
 Read on… Choosing Footwear that will not let you down.
 Michael Vosen takes you through the pitfalls of buying walking boots and how to avoid them, Read on…..
 Give consideration for Army Surplus nightwear As an alternative to traditional walking clothes consider the value and durability of Army Surplus Gear .
 Read on….
 Getting to grips with carrying gear on the hills Choosing a pack for the hills is very important and can be confusing.
 Help is here.
 Read on….